ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 ```

 4. run\_ec\_data\_generator.py
 This script generates simulated datasets modeled after true data.
-As input, it requires satmut\_utils call output summary.txt files for a true mutagenized library and a non-mutagenized negative control library.
+As input, it requires satmut\_utils 'call' output summary.txt files for a true mutagenized library and a non-mutagenized negative control library.
 It then generates codon-permuted variants, subsamples them to balance true and false positives, and configures variant frequencies by estimating parameters for SNPs and MNPs using variants the mutagenized summary.txt file (optionally for those variants only matching the mutagenesis signature).
-It finally invokes satmut\_utils sim to generate the simulated dataset.
+It finally invokes satmut\_utils 'sim' to generate the simulated dataset.

-satmut\_utils call should be ran thereafter (ideally with loose quality parameters: -m 1 -q 1 -e 150) to extract quality features and complete the validation dataset.
+satmut\_utils 'call' should be ran thereafter (ideally with loose quality parameters: -m 1 -q 1 -e 150) to extract quality features and complete the validation dataset.
 R utilities for training machine learning models on the resulting calls are provided in satmut\_utils/src/prototype/modeling\_utils.R.

 5. run\_read\_generator.py.

 This script may be used to simulate paired-end targeted sequencing reads given a reference FASTA.
-Useful for generating input reads for sim.
+Useful for generating input reads for 'sim'.
 However, one of the many Next-Generation Sequencing read simulators that construct error models are recommended to generate more realistic test reads.

 To generate error-free RNA reads, provide a transcript reference FASTA and target BED file.
 Split the transcript target region into chunks with span roughly [read length - 2\*(average primer length)] if the target region requires multiple tiles.
 Then run with --make\_amplicons but *not* --rna.
 (Use of --rna is reserved for simulation of random RNA fragments when starting with a genomic reference FASTA).

 As an example, for 2 x 150 bp chemistry, create ~100 bp interleaved target chunks in BED format and configure the number of reads to generate for each amplicon by the BED score field.
-Finally, pass --make\_amplicons and --slop_length 0 so that reads start at the termini of the targets.
+Finally, pass --make\_amplicons and --slop\_length 0 so that reads start at the termini of the targets.

 --make\_amplicons is intended for direct simulation of reads from a transcript FASTA.
 For general DNA or RNA read generation using a genome FASTA and standard genome-based GFF annotations, omit --make\_amplicons.
 In default mode, generated fragments start and end at random coordinates in the sequence space informed by the --frag\_length argument.